 The rest of this section defines a particular datatype map called the OWL 2 datatype map, which lists the datatypes that can be used in OWL 2 ontologies.
-Most datatypes are taken from the set of XML Schema Datatypes [XML Schema Datatypes] (but see Section 2.3 in OWL 2 Conformance [OWL 2 Conformance]), the RDF specification [RDF Concepts], or the specification for plain literals [RDF:PLAINLITERAL].
+Most datatypes are taken from the set of XML Schema Datatypes [XML Schema Datatypes], the RDF specification [RDF Concepts], or the specification for plain literals [RDF:PLAINLITERAL].
 The normative definitions of these datatypes are provided by the respective specifications, and this document merely provides guidance on how to interpret these definitions properly in the context of OWL 2.
 For all these datatypes, this section lists the normative constraining facets that OWL 2 implementations must support.
 This section also contains the complete normative definitions of the datatypes owl:real and owl:rational, as these datatypes have not been taken from other specifications.